NiloyDEBPMRE/webpage/_pages/about.md

 <p style="text-align: justify;">I am Niloy Deb.
 I completed my Bachelor of Science in Mechanical Engineering from the esteemed Bangladesh University of Engineering and Technology (BUET), a renowned technical institution in Bangladesh.
 I have experience working as a research assistant in the 'Computational Fluid Dynamics and Heat Transfer Research Group (CFDHT)' under the supervision of Dr. Sumon Saha, Professor, Department of Mechanical Engineering, BUET.
 Currently, I am serving as a lecturer in the Department of Petroleum and Mineral Resources Engineering (PMRE) at BUET, my alma mater.</p>

-<p>I have a keen interest in Thermodynamics, Fluid Mechanics, and Heat Transfer, which drives me to explore Energy Science further.
+<p style="text-align: justify;">I have a keen interest in Thermodynamics, Fluid Mechanics, and Heat Transfer, which drives me to explore Energy Science further.
 I am particularly fascinated by chaotic dynamical systems and the physics of convection.
 Feedback mechanisms can reshape dynamical system behavior, with control being key.</p>

-<p>The recent surge of unprecedented data from improved measurement, experimentation, and computation highlights the necessity of Data Analytics.
+<p style="text-align: justify;">The recent surge of unprecedented data from improved measurement, experimentation, and computation highlights the necessity of Data Analytics.
 Statistical techniques, supported by advancements in Artificial Intelligence, enable better decision-making and system analysis in a cost-effective manner.
 I have acquired knowledge in statistics, Machine Learning, and Deep Learning, which I believe will help me advance further in my career.</p>

-<p>My goal is to build a career as an academician and a renowned researcher.</p>
+<p style="text-align: justify;">My goal is to build a career as an academician and a renowned researcher.</p>

-<p>My research interests focus on:</p>
+<p style="text-align: justify;">My research interests focus on:</p>
 <ul>
   <li>Data-Driven Science and Engineering - Machine Learning, Deep Learning, Statistical Modeling</li>
   <li>Computational Fluid Dynamics and Heat Transfer - FDM, FEM, FVM, LB, SEM</li>